OfferUp Review: Is It Worth It to Sell Your Stuff?

 My Experience with OfferUp Has Been Positive

 I first used OfferUp last year when I bought a used (but pretty awesome) K2 snowboard.
-After riding it once, I realized it was too long, making it difficult to turn, so I put it back up on OfferUp.
+After riding it once, I realized it was too long, making turning difficult, so I put it back up on OfferUp.

 After a month, I started losing hope that it would sell since spring was quickly approaching and the season was just about over.
 However, a buyer contacted me, and it was sold the very next day!

-I also used OfferUp to get rid of my couch, dresser and coffee table.
-I posted a few of these items in the “free” category to quickly get rid of them and have them picked up by the buyers.
+I also used OfferUp to sell my couch, dresser, and coffee table.
+I posted a few of these items in the “free” category to quickly sell them and have the buyers pick them up.

 Summary